andrii1890/erigon_v3/README.md

      - stay in sync
      - keep the execution of blocks on chain tip
      - serve the Beacon API using a fast and compact data model alongside low CPU and memory usage.

+    Caplin's Usage

+       Caplin is be enabled by default. to disable it and enable the Engine API, use the --externalcl flag. from that point on, an external Consensus Layer will not be need anymore.

+       Caplin also has an archivial mode for historical states and blocks. it can be enabled through the --caplin.archive flag.
+In order to enable the caplin's Beacon API, the flag --beacon.api=<namespaces> must be added. e.g: -- beacon.api=beacon,builder,config,debug,node,validator,lighthouse will enable all endpoints.

+    **NOTE: Caplin is not staking-ready so aggregation endpoints are still to be implemented.
+Additionally enabling the Beacon API will lead to a 6 GB higher RAM usage.

   **Important defaults: Erigon is an Archive Node by default: use --prune.mode if need make it smaller (not allowed to change after first start)!!!**
   - Archive Node is default.